shabbychef/PDQutils/README.md

 # Basic Usage

-Approximating the distribution of a random variable via the Gram Charlier or Cornish Fisher expansions is most convenient when the random variable can be decomposed as the sum of a small number of independent random variables whose cumulants can be computed.
+Approximating the distribution of a random variable via the Gram Charlier, Edgeworth, or Cornish Fisher expansions is most convenient when the random variable can be decomposed as the sum of a small number of independent random variables whose cumulants can be computed.
 For example, suppose $Y = \sum_{1 \le i \le k} \sqrt{X_i / \nu_i}$ where the $X_i$ are independent central